Dr. Keith Mathieson speaks about combatting retinal degenerative diseases

 Keith and his team are concerned with trying to find a way to restore vision to the blind using optoelectronic devices which can be implanted into the eye, detect incoming light and then electrically stimulate neurons to give rise to the appropriate sensory experience.

-The principal of restoring vision to the blind is similar to that of the Cochlear implant.
+The principle of restoring vision to the blind is similar to that of the Cochlear implant.
 These implants are artificial hearing devices that when integrated into infants end up resulting in almost perfect hearing as they grow up.

 The reason why they integrate so effectively is a phenomenon called neuroplasticity – their brains are still young and they respond to and adapt to the electrical signals coming from the implant and develop to incorporate it.